panglesd/slipshow/CONTRIBUTING.md

 In order to release a new version, you need to:

+### Check that everything works fine

+This includes:

+- The docs:
+  -
+    ```
+    $ cd docs/
+    $ make clean
+    $ make html
+    $ firefox _build/html/index.html
+    ```
+  - Check the the pages look good
+  - Check that all "kept up to date" examples look good
+  - Update the "Slipshow version" for examples kept up to date (Currently the first four)
+- Check that serve mode works
+- Check that other dependants (sliphub, slipshow-vscode, ...) compile and work well

 ### Update the name of the release

 See `version_title` in `src/cli/main.ml`.